UniversalDependencies/docs/_pcm-dep/advmod.md

 udver: '2'
 ---

-The `advmod` relation is used between an adverbial phrase and the predicate or word it modifies.
+The `advmod` relation is used between an adverbial phrase and the predicate or modifier word (adjective,adverb) it modifies.

 ~~~ conllu
 # visual-style 4 3 advmod	color:blue